 Host Gina Logue’s interview with Dr. James B. Jones Jr., a public historian on the staff of the Tennessee Historical Commission/State Historic Preservation Office, will air from 5:30 to 6 p.m.
 Monday, Nov.
 25, and from 8 to 8:30 a.m.
 Sunday, Dec.
 1, on WMOT-FM (89.5 and www.wmot.org).

 Dr. Michael Parkinson, new Director of the MTSU School of Music

-The impact of corporate media takeovers will be the focus of the next edition of “MTSU On the Record.”
+The director of the MTSU School of Music will be the guest on the next edition of the “MTSU On the Record” radio program.

 Host Gina Logue’s interview with Dr. Michael Parkinson will air at 5:30 p.m.
 Monday, Nov.
 18, and at 8 a.m.
 Sunday, Nov.
 24, on WMOT-FM (89.5 and www.wmot.org).

 Parkinson, who began his tenure in July 2013, most recently served as professor and director of the school of music at Ohio University, where he taught classes in jazz studies and music industry/entrepreneurship.

 -- UK comic EDDIE IZZARD is an advocate for cross-border and cross-language comedy.
 He's recently visited a Syrian refugee camp as an Ambassador for UNICEF UK, and ran a series of marathons in tribute to Nelson Mandela.
 He discusses this recent work and his cross-Canada stand-up tour "Force Majeure".